reactive-tech/kubegres/README.md

 If you would like to install Kubegres, please read the page [Getting started](http://www.kubegres.io/doc/getting-started.html).

+**Sponsor**

+Kubegres is sponsored by [Etikbee](https://www.etikbee.com) which is using Kubegres in production with over 25 microservices each using a cluster of Postgres.
+Etikbee is a UK based marketplace which promotes reuse by allowing merchants to list their products for rent, for sale and advertise services such as product repair.

 **Contribute**

 If you would like to contribute to Kubegres, please read the page [How to contribute](http://www.kubegres.io/contribute/).